jadecobra/python_tdd_exercises/source/bonus/learn_directory_relationships.rst

 ----

 ********************************************************************************************
-how to look at directory structure
+how to look at directory relationships
 ********************************************************************************************

 * I can use the `tree program`_ to see the files_ and folders_ in a directory_ and how they are related.
 I type it in the terminal_ to see what is in the ``doe`` directory_